yerayjusto/project1-grupo4-1/README.md

-# project1-grupo5
+# First project for Reboot Academy group with @venturedesigner and @mutazen

-Game project for Reboot
+Game 80's style developed < 1 week